Frequently Asked Questions

 20. When are fees due for students who enter AIS-R during the school year?

-As described above, the non-refundable Seat Deposit, Registration Fee and Capital Fee are due within two working days of being accepted to AIS-R. The first installment of tuition is due prior to the student’s first day of attendance.
+As described above, the non-refundable Seat Deposit, Registration Fee and Capital Fee are due within two working days of being admitted to AIS-R. The first installment of tuition is due prior to the student’s first day of attendance.
 A student may not attend classes until all fees and the first tuition installment have been paid.
 Please note the following tuition fee table for students entering during the school year.

 Quarter Entering AIS-R